 Platforms such as Twitter and Facebook have opened up opportunities for greater engagement and better understanding.
 But, simultaneously, they have led to the spread of false scientific information, often with harmful consequences for society.
 How can we address this and ensure that people’s beliefs and decisions are based on facts rather than untruths?
 Why do people believe what they do?
 What is it that is so attractive about conspiracies and fake news?
 Join special correspondent for BBC News James Naughtie, BBC Specialist Disinformation and Social Media Reporter Marianna Spring, Policy and Futures leader Peter McColl, and Chair in Public Health at the University of Edinburgh Professor Linda Bauld for this fascinating discussion.

-This event will premiere live on Zoom and will then be available on-demand on the Royal Society of Edinburgh’s YouTube channel from Saturday 3 July.
+This event will premiere live on Zoom and will then be available on-demand on the Royal Society of Edinburgh’s YouTube channel.

 James Naughtie FRSE